 Our efforts in each of these four areas benefits greatly from our:

 - Connections to local and regional authorities in Estonia, such as municipalities and ministries, which serve as a testbed for innovative case studies and interventions;

 - Access to the large quantities of anonymized e-governance data generated by Estonia;

 - Close working relationships with Estonian industrial actors working on cutting edge technologies in cybersecurity, privacy, and related fields.

-- Analyse the technical, legal and organizational dependencies involved in re-designing public service delivery around life-events and pro-active service pushing.
+- Analyse the organizational dependencies involved in re-designing processes and structures in public service delivery.

 Research Area 3: Internet voting, open government, co-creation

 Various convenience voting methods (such as advance voting and postal voting) have become increasingly popular in the last decade.
 This has massively accelerated due to the Covid-19 pandemic, which has increased usage of remote voting methods and spurred interest in internet voting as the ultimate form of remote and convenience voting.

 The trials and pilots of this voting method that have been and are currently conducted in various countries focus on how to ensure election integrity with technological applications in a potentially hostile cyber environment, while offering the most user convenience and low participation barriers to ensure uptake and usage.
 As Estonia remains one of the few cases where Internet voting is well established and widely used, it presents an excellent case to study, or ongoing experiment, how the trustworthy internet voting technology can be developed and applied as well as how to ensure trust among a heterogeneous voting population.